 - Click My Practice in the left-hand menu

-- Change the programming language in the top-right corner of the screen
+- Change the programming language in the top-left corner of the screen

 Practice Status Key